SungHoHong2/Leetcode-Experiment/medium/3Sum/README.md

     def threeSum(self, nums: List[int]) -> List[List[int]]:
         # create sets for return value and checking for duplicates
         # iterate the each number and run twoSum function
-            # run twoSum only on nonduplicates
+            # run twoSum only on non duplicates
                 # record the duplicates in the set
                 # invoke the twoSum function
         # return the collections that sum up to zero